Atlanta Optometrist Malpractice Lawyer

 • Represent your best interests during negotiations with the negligent healthcare provider, medical center, and/or their insurance company

-• Aggressively pursue a top-dollar verdict at trial in Fulton County, GA if you don’t receive a meaningful settlement offer
+• Aggressively pursue a top-dollar verdict at trial if you don’t receive a meaningful settlement offer

 No matter the injury you’ve suffered, the consequences of optometrist malpractice can be catastrophic.
 You might be grappling with unbearable pain and trying to navigate a life with limited vision.
 You may also be unable to work, which can put a serious strain on your ability to provide for your family and make ends meet.

-Just like other doctors in Georgia, optometrists are held to incredibly high standards.
-We expect them to exercise a “reasonable degree of care and skill” when treating patients.
+Just as other doctors in Georgia are held to incredibly high standards, optometrists are as well.
+They are expected to exercise a “reasonable degree of care and skill” when treating patients.
 Ultimately, optometrists are trusted to use the level of care, skill, and knowledge they’ve obtained over their seven to eight years of schooling

-When an optometrist gets careless, makes a mistake, or simply fails to exercise an appropriate level of care in treating a patient, they can be considered negligent.
+When an optometrist is careless, makes a mistake, or fails to exercise an appropriate level of care in treating a patient, they may be considered negligent.
 This negligence is the basis for an optometrist malpractice lawsuit if a patient gets hurt.

 Examples of Optometrist Malpractice